Travel wellbeing during times of coronavirus

 - Social distancing of 2 metres, or ‘1m plus’

-- Face masks are required on public transport and, from 24th July, in shops and supermarkets
+- Face masks are required on public transport, in shops and supermarkets

 - Shops, theatres, cinemas, museums, attractions, bars and restaurants are open and following secure guidelines